ci-group/learning_machines_robobo/examples/hardware_setup/README.md

 To give you real-time updates in your shell on the accelerometer of your phone. (make sure the robot isn't sleeping.)
 You don't have to understand these `rostopic` commands, we won't use them for anything, but, in case you are curious or want to use them for debugging, you can find how to use them in the ROS tutorial example.

-After this, you should be able to run (again, commands you don't have to understand):
+After this, you should be able to run (again, commands you don't have to understand to run inside the container):

 ```sh
 rosservice call /robot/talk "text: {data: 'Hello'}"